redis/redis/README.md

 As you can see in the client structure above, arguments in a command are described as `robj` structures.
-The following is the full `robj` strucutre, which defines a *Redis object*:
+The following is the full `robj` structure, which defines a *Redis object*:

     typedef struct redisObject {
         unsigned type:4;